Once someone hurt me badly.

-Now clinically speaking you are mentally ill.
-I personally call it being extremely fucked, however, given my college degree I’d say at least 30% of your fucked-ness stems from a Dissociative Identity Disorder.
+From a clinical standpoint you are mentally ill.
+I personally call it being extremely fucked, however, given my degree I’d say a massive percentage of that fucked-ness stems from a laundry list of Psychotic Disorders.
+Delusional Disorder?
+Definitely BPD.
 Examples of this were basically everything that came out of your mouth, but specifically when you impersonated famous musicians as well as doctors that treated you at the hospital…that you didn’t attend because you weren’t ill…because the location of the photos you sent me from said hospital showed your home address, you know, the home where you lived with your wife.
 The place you slept when you told me you were sleeping in a hospital bed.

 Remember you told us all you were divorced and that you ex was a bitch and an ‘ice queen’.

-Please refer to DSM-IV to learn about the other 70% of your problems because diagnosing you isn’t why I’m writing this and I refuse to give you anymore of my time.
+Please refer to DSM-IV to learn about the other percentage of your problems because diagnosing you isn’t why I’m writing this.

 I want to close with some real life shit because I am a real person with real relationships and real experiences.

 Your new job has their suspicions and their eyes on you thanks to the internet and me having a fully functional brain.
 I’m not the only one who contacted them.
 I know who came after me.

 The 3+ years I was manipulated by you doesn’t define me.
 The way you made me feel doesn’t define me.
 The way you used the people I love most doesn’t define me nor them.
 Your lies that I at one time believed don’t define me.
 The number of times you humiliated me doesn’t define me.